 The President can also:

-The President does not sign the bill and returns it to Congress with the reasons for the veto.
-Congress can override the veto with 2/3 vote in both the House and the Senate and the bill will become law.
+The President rejects the bill and returns it to Congress with the reasons for the veto.
+Congress can override the veto with 2/3 vote of those present in both the House and the Senate and the bill will become law.